Written by : Dr.M.D.Mazumdar, MD

-Breast cancer awareness can help a woman assess if they are at risk for breast cancer
+Breast cancer awareness can help a woman assess if they are at risk for invasive breast cancer.

-A software tool, The Breast Cancer Risk Assessment Tool has been developed by the National Cancer Institute (NCI) of USA to help in this regard.
-The tool is meant for health personnel to help assess a women's risk of getting breast cancer over a 5-year period of time and over her lifetime.
+The tool is meant for health personnel to help assess a women's risk of getting invasive breast cancer over a 5-year period of time and up to age 90 (lifetime risk).
 It also compares the woman's risk with the average risk for a woman of the same age.

 A number of risk factors are taken into account.
 These are: